 If you've thought about attending a service at Arlington Reformed Church, you might have questions about what to expect(or what would be expected of you).
 Here are answers to some common ones.

 How long do services last?
-The service usually lasts for one to one-and-one-fourth hours.
+The service usually lasts for one hour.

 What do people wear?
 We cover the whole spectrum.
 Most wear what can be described as casual, some go with T-shirts and jeans.
 What's comfortable for you is what we suggest you wear.